 (This swimming with whale sharks in Cancun mega-adventure was published by Viator.)

 I sat on the edge of the boat, clinging to dear life as the waves tossed the “stationary” vessel about.
-Finally I heard Csaba yell, “GO!” and I did as I’d been instructed.
+Finally, I heard Csaba yell, “GO!” and I did as I’d been instructed.
 I pushed off the side of the boat into the deep water below, just as the huge dorsal fin came near.

 The swim with whale sharks in Cancun tour should be at the very top of your list of things to do in Cancun, a resort area that has no shortage of attractions.
 We began our quest at the marina, getting fitted for either a wetsuit or a life jacket and then given directions from Csaba Gocze, our guide from EcoColor Tours.
-The rules for the eco tour are very clear and intended to protect the sharks.
+The rules for the eco-tour are very clear and intended to protect the sharks.
 You are not allowed to swim over them, free dive beneath them, or to touch them.
 While they are not on the endangered list, they are considered vulnerable.

 It’s an hour’s boat ride from Cancun to the general area where they migrate, off the coast of Isla Mujeres.
 “It can sometimes take another five hours to actually find the whale sharks in the deep water,” said Csaba, preparing us for the worst.
-Fortunately, it took just another (bumpy) hour before a group of the gigantic sea creatures were spotted.
+Fortunately, it took just another (bumpy) hour before a group of the gigantic sea creatures was spotted.